Suddenly A Star - Part 4

 With that, she heads over to her desk and takes a seat.
 I think to myself, how different people can be.
 She knows how I feel, yet she can't possibly feel it the way I do.
 But still…

 A classmate?
 I don't recognize her.
 Now that I look around, besides a few acquaintances, I don't actually see many people I actually recognize- Jamie notwithstanding.
 I can't believe I spent so long with these people without getting to know them.
 I'll make that a goal after I get my happy ending today.

 “Nothing ever really ends,” a wispy voice echoes inside me.
 One I haven't heard in a long time.
 The whisper that takes pleasure in my misfortune.
-I can't help but jump out of my seat; the force of it, tipping my chair.
+I jump out of my seat; the force of it, tipping my chair.
 The class all turns to look at me.
 I give a bashful smile, and quickly fix up my desk and chair, as Mr. Gordon walks in with the chime.
 He gives me a look of concern before I wave him off.

 When class ends, I tell Jamie I'll see her later, I wanna go to the library.

 This may be the first time I've ever came into this school's library.
 I usually just look up everything online.
 But I'm in a mood today and want touch the rarities of physical books.
 Being a student is one of the only ways to get permission to touch real books in my world.
 My trip to the library was annoyingly long because of how far away the building is from the campus.

 After ten minutes I manage to come upon a massive, if outdated building.
 Physical books serve little function, so the library has fallen into disrepair.
 But the little old man there does his best to run it because of his belief that the students should never forget the rush of that “book smell.”